last updated: 3/13/2023

 1:00 p.m. – Math Sprints Competition

 Since it is Saturday, you may park anywhere on campus you wish.
-Suggestion – Park in the Oaks commons.
+Suggestion – Park perpendicular to the railroad tracks.

 State Contest Rules